roboscala/sbt-robovm/README.md

 ## Notes

-The first time you try to compile a program, robovm has to compile the java and scala libraries.
+The first time you try to compile a program, RoboVM must compile the Java and Scala standard libraries.
 This can take a few minutes, but the output of this process is cached.
 Subsequent compilations will be much faster.

 ## Hacking on the plugin

-If you need make modifications to the plugin itself, you can compile and install it locally:
+If you need to make modifications to the plugin itself, you can compile and install it locally:

     $ git clone git://github.com/ajhager/sbt-robovm.git
     $ cd sbt-robovm